|Quick Facts: Surveying and Mapping Technicians|

 |2014 Median Pay||

 $40,770 per year

 |On-the-job Training||Moderate-term on-the-job training|

-The median annual wage of surveying and mapping technicians was $37,900 in May 2010.
+The median annual wage for surveying and mapping technicians was $40,770 in May 2014.

 Compare the job duties, education, job growth, and pay of surveying and mapping technicians with similar occupations.